 5. The World’s Tallest Manmade Waterfall

 Located in the enormous Jurong Bird Park, Jurong Falls is almost 100 feet (30.5 meters) tall.
 Water plummets from the falls at a rate of about 37 gallons per second to supply water to the world’s second largest walk-in aviary.
-While visitors may come to see the falls, they’ll stay to interact with the park’s more than 1,500 free-flying bird species.
+While visitors may come to see the falls, they’ll stay to interact with more than 1,500 free-flying bird species.

 6. More Tree Varieties in One Nature Reserve Than All of North America Combined

-The Bukit Timah Nature Reserve is placed almost dead-center in the city of Singapore — almost like New York’s Central Park — and is roughly 400 acres in size.
+The Bukit Timah Nature Reserve is placed almost dead-centre in the city of Singapore — almost like New York’s Central Park — and is roughly 400 acres in size.
 Astute visitors can spy more than 840 different species of flowering plants, making this park one of the most productive natural areas in the world.
 Because of reclamation and population growth, the Bukit Timah Reserve is one of the largest areas of rainforest left in Singapore.